tarunthota3/HackFest2020/README.md

 ### `npm install -g wait-on`
 ### `npm install -g electron`

+### How to start running
+Run these commands

+To install the required dependencies

+	$ npm install

+To run the app in browser

+	$ npm start

+To run the app as a Web App

+	$ npm run electron-app

 ## Available Scripts

 In the project directory, you can run: